 When my husband and I started planning our trip out West we were completely frazzled by the amount of information available to us online.
 While it was all helpful, it almost made it more challenging.
 It felt like we had to jump back and forth between multiple websites to get all of the details we needed.

 I’m here to share our full itinerary from the trip, including hotels, places to eat, hikes and more.
-It will broken into two posts.
-This post will focus on the travel, hotels and places to eat.
-The second post will focus on the hikes.
-I’m hoping you can use these posts as a starting point to plan your trip.
+I’m hoping you can use this posts as a starting point to plan your trip.

 *Please keep in mind we planned far in advance and were able to watch prices to ensure we found the cheapest deals.
 We booked (almost) everything in May for an October trip!

 Dates: Oct.
 19 – Oct.
 28, 2017

 Transportation: Flights from Cleveland -> Las Vegas, Las Vegas -> Cleveland nonstop via Spirit Airlines.
 It cost $170 per person, roundtrip.
 We rented a car via Dollar Car Rental, which is a part of the McCarren Rental Car Center.
 It cost roughly $25/day to rent the car.

 Locations in order: Zion National Park, Bryce Canyon National Park (UT), Page, Grand Canyon National Park (AZ), Las Vegas (NV)